Sanitation: Cleaning and Disinfection Protocols for Rescues and Shelters

 Both University of Wisconsin, School of Veterinary Medicine – Shelter Medicine and ASPCA Pro recommend AGAINST using foot baths as a means to minimizing contamination via shoes and footwear.
 Disinfectants must come into contact with the shoe’s surface for a specific length of time (as long as 10 minutes), and many disinfectants have reduced effectiveness if they come into contact with organic matter.7

-If using a foot bath, the disinfectant must be chosen wisely; peroxygen compound disinfectants are still effective in the face of organic matter and showed 67% to 78% reduction in bacterial concentrations (after boots were soaked for SEVEN! minutes), while quaternary ammonium compound disinfectants showed so significant reduction.8 The foot bath must be deep enough to cover the tread of most footwear, and all people using it need to know how long to stand there in the foot bath before drying their shoes off.
+If using a foot bath, the disinfectant must be chosen wisely; peroxygen compound disinfectants are still effective in the face of organic matter and showed 67% to 78% reduction in bacterial concentrations (after boots were soaked for SEVEN! minutes), while quaternary ammonium compound disinfectants showed no significant reduction.8 The foot bath must be deep enough to cover the tread of most footwear, and all people using it need to know how long to stand there in the foot bath before drying their shoes off.
 The foot bath should be changed at least once daily, if not more often, depending traffic levels and by contamination by organic matter.

 There are plastic, disposable booties for use in highly-contagious areas (such as intake rooms, isolation/quarantine kennels, etc.), reusable, cloth booties that can be laundered between uses or between kennels, or rubber over-shoes that are easy to disinfect and very durable/impenetrable.
 These slip over existing shoes and eliminate the need for foot baths.